saikiran5939/Jatayu_FraudDetection/README.md

 Now enter the data input values which are given in dataset  in the given from.

-after entering the values you can the result that the person data is fraud or not fraud and also it shows how much accurate the data is.
+After entering the values you can the result that the person data is fraud or not fraud and also it shows how much accurate the data is.